-It should be noted that as the proposed monitoring locations are situated at the site boundary adjacent to a road they are away from any obstructions and large structures that may interfere with dispersion.
+It should be noted that as the proposed monitoring locations are situated at the edge of the site boundary adjacent to a road they are away from any obstructions and large structures that may interfere with dispersion.

 The air inlets of the dust monitors should be located at heights between 1.5m to 4.0m in accordance with the IAQM gidance2.
+As such, it is proposed to affix monitors to street furniture, such as lamp posts, where possible.

 A graphical representation of the proposed monitoring locations can be seen in Figure 3 within Appendix I.